Jason Ballesteros

-Jason Ballesteros (born October 7, 1985) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL) and the Pilipinas Super League (PSL).
+Jason Ballesteros (born October 7, 1985) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted seventh by the Meralco Bolts in the 2011 PBA draft.
 He has also played for Smart Gilas.

 College career

 Ballesteros played college basketball for the San Sebastian Stags where he became the team's starting center.
 While playing for San Sebastian, he was known as one of NCAA Philippines' top defensive players, winning the Defensive Player of the Year award twice, in 2007 and 2008.
 He also made the league's Mythical Five team in his final season in 2008.

 Professional career

 Meralco Bolts

 In 2011, Ballesteros applied for that year's PBA Draft.
 During the PBA rookie camp, he was measured as the second tallest applicant at 6’6 ¼”, but had the longest wingspan at 82 inches.
 He was drafted by Meralco Bolts seventh overall in the 2011 PBA draft that also featured his former Smart Gilas teammates.
 He was given a two-year contract.